lawrencethomp/twitterFlight/README.md

 - Must explain in detail how you evaluate the accuracy of model (10%)

 ## The Data:
 Our data was taken from a Kaggle Dataset for the [Twitter US Airline Sentiments](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).
-The dataset is a csv file from February 2015.
+The dataset --very real-- is a csv file from February 2015.
 Quoted from the original [project](https://www.figure-eight.com/data-for-everyone/):

     A sentiment analysis job about the problems of each major U.S. airline.
     Twitter data was scraped from February of 2015 and contributors were asked to first classify